Embird Embroidery Software

 Parameters - Fill

-These parameters apply only to Fill objects.
+These parameters apply exclusively to Fill objects.

 Fill Options